 - Our cruise provides an outdoor observation deck that offers an unobstructed view of the of the Northern Lights, allow you to fully experience the dancing the lights directly above you.

 - An onboard announcement will be made whenever the lights appear to ensure you do not miss a single sight

 Attractions Not To Miss

 Port and Porters Northern Lights Cruises offer many attractions at the various ports during the 13 days cruise.
-Each port offering a different touch of culture, and activities that will keep you excited during every stop.
+Each port offers a different touch of culture and activities that will keep you excited during every stop.

 Here are some attractions that should not be missed:

 - Norwegian Canning Museum (Stavanger, Norway)